jeremybatesDC/vueGridBaseballCard/README.md

 - Years: Default to 2019, working backwards X (5) years.
 Could offer another "start year."
 Will have to think of easy way to give non-contiguous years without making it too easy for user to make typo... (they could default, and then each be over-rideable via a select menu or data-list or whatever)

-- Calculations and column stat type -- have user define what kind of stat it is (to make calculation in footer proedictable and logical -- if user wants to add up all the miles per hour, fine, but that can be an override of a sensible defualt)
+-- math: JUST TOTALS for v1. averages can be v2 because that will require UI work to allow user to select which kind of career stat (total, avg, is there another?) to show for that column...

 - because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
 I think that is doable.
 A char max-length could help too.
 YES.
 A char counter will help some fields (thinking textareas in particular)